Fast & Easy Robocall Lookup and Revenge

 You Must Be Offered to Opt-Out

-If you are dealing with a legal business, they will make sure to provide you with an option to opt-out of their calls.
+If you are dealing with a business, they will make sure to provide you with an option to opt-out of their calls.
 Pre-recorded messages usually allow you to press a certain number to opt-out, whereas voicemails leave you with a toll-free call-back number that you can dial and put yourself on the company’s do not call list.

 No Identification—No Business!